 In its second day of business, Maryland Live! is drawing in tons of gamblers and tons of money.
 The casino is expected to generate millions of dollars for the state.

 The owner of an online prostitution ring has pleaded guilty to racketeering after he admitted he took in $1.8 million by employing more than 50 prostitutes who worked throughout metropolitan Washington.

-The Maryland Lottery says the state’s two casinos have generated nearly $13 million in revenue in May.
+The Maryland Lottery says the state’s two casinos generated more than $14.5 million in revenue in May.